-- 6.1 Any Manager with information about suspected fraud or corruption activity must report this immediately to the Director of Finance Managers are also responsible for: - recording and securing all evidence received and collected;
+- 6.1 Any Manager with information about suspected fraud, bribery or corruption activity must report this immediately to the Chief Internal Auditor.
+Managers are also responsible for: - recording and securing all evidence received and collected; - ensuring that evidence is sound and adequately supported; - implementing Council disciplinary procedures where appropriate.

-- ensuring that evidence is sound and adequately supported; - implementing Council disciplinary procedures where appropriate. - The Benefits Investigation Section is responsible for all benefit fraud investigations. - 6.3 These investigations will be undertaken in accordance with the Council's Housing & Council Tax Benefit Anti-Fraud Policy and Prosecution Policy. - 6.4 The Council has established a corporate approach to co-ordinate the investigation of allegations of fraud and corruption to ensure the effective use of the skills and resources within the organisation.
-This approach is intended to utilise officers from Internal Audit, Benefits Fraud and Personnel based on the nature of the allegation and the investigatory skills required. - 6.5 The Council has a formal procedure for conducting such investigations which allows for investigations to be carried out impartially and with complete confidentiality.
-As well as looking to confirm or refute allegations of fraud and corruption activity reported, investigatory work will also look to identify any improvements in internal control, training needs or other suitable solutions to prevent or deter the reported activity from recurring. - 6.6 The Council's disciplinary procedures will be used where the outcome of an investigation indicates improper behaviour by a Council employee. - 6.7 Where financial impropriety is discovered or it appears that a criminal offence may have been committed, the Council's presumption is that it will be treated as a criminal investigation.
-The decision to make a referral to the Police will be a matter for the Chief Executive. - 6.8 Referral to the Police will not be seen to prohibit and should not unnecessarily delay action under the disciplinary procedure. - 6.9 The Council will seek, where appropriate, to maximise the recovery of any loss to the Council. - 6.10 The investigation process must not be misused.
-The Council will treat any reporting of unfounded malicious allegations seriously.
-Where employees are concerned, any such finding from the investigation process may be treated as a disciplinary matter. - 6.11 Elected Members and employees will be given advice and support, where considered necessary, if they are the subject of am unfounded malicious allegation.
+- 6.2 The Fraud Investigations Team is responsible for all benefit fraud investigations.
+These investigations will be undertaken in accordance with the council's Housing & Council Tax Benefit Anti-Fraud Policy and Prosecution Policy. - 6.3 The council has established a corporate approach to co-ordinate the investigation of allegations of fraud and corruption to ensure the effective use of the skills and resources within the organisation.
+This approach is intended to utilise officers from Internal Audit, Fraud Investigations and Personnel based on the nature of the allegation and the investigatory skills required. - 6.4 The council has a formal procedure for conducting such investigations which allows for investigations to be carried out impartially and with complete confidentiality.
+As well as looking to confirm or refute allegations of fraud and corruption activity reported, investigatory work will also look to identify any improvements in internal control, training needs or other suitable solutions to prevent or deter the reported activity from recurring. - 6.5 The council's disciplinary procedures will be used where the outcome of an investigation indicates improper behaviour by a council employee. - 6.6 Where financial impropriety is discovered or it appears that a criminal offence may have been committed, the council's presumption is that the issue will be pursued.
+The matter may be referred to the Police.
+Any such decision will not be seen to prohibit and should not unnecessarily delay action under the disciplinary procedure. - 6.7 When making decisions about prosecutions, the Council will have regard to the Code for Crown Prosecutors issued by the Director of Public Prosecutions - 6.8 The council will seek, where appropriate, to maximise the recovery of any loss to the council. - 6.9 The investigation process must not be misused.
+The council will treat any reporting of unfounded malicious allegations seriously.
+Where employees are concerned, any such finding from the investigation process may be treated as a disciplinary matter. - 6.10 Elected Members and employees will be given advice and support, where considered necessary, if they are the subject of any unfounded malicious allegation.

-7. RESPONSES TO REPORTED CONCERNS AND SUSPICIONS
+7 RESPONSES TO REPORTED CONCERNS AND SUSPICIONS

-- 7.1 Any person or organisation reporting concerns or suspicions of fraud or corruption activity may request to be kept inform of the progress of any investigation or its outcome.
-The Council reserves the right to fulfil this request where doing so may be to the detriment of the effectiveness of confidentiality of the investigation process.
+7.1 Any person or organisation reporting concerns or suspicions of fraud or corruption activity may request to be kept informed of the progress of any investigation or its outcome.
+The council reserves the right to not fulfil this request where doing so may be to the detriment of the effectiveness and confidentiality of the investigation process.

-- 7.1 Where people or organisations have raised a concern or suspicion about fraud or corruption activity but are not satisfied with the response they received, they may pursue the matter further by referring the issue through one of the following channels:
+- 7.2 Where people or organisations have raised a concern or suspicion about fraud or corruption activity but are not satisfied with the response they received, they may pursue the matter further by referring the issue through one of the following channels:

-- The Council's complaints procedure
+- the council's complaints procedure

 - An Elected Member

 - The Audit Commission

 - Public Concern at Work

 - A relevant professional or regulatory body

 - A solicitor or the Police.

-8. ACTION TO DETER FRAUD & CORRUPTION
+8 ACTION TO DETER FRAUD, BRIBERY & CORRUPTION